mvolkmann/blog/src/alpine.md

 but use other Alpine directives, they will be ignored.

 Another way to declare state is with the `Alpine.store` function.
+Alpine stores support sharing data across components that are in separate branches of the DOM hierarchy.
+This differs from using `x-data` where the data is only available in Alpine directives on descendant elements.

 The following code prompts for an image query and displays an image from unsplash.